S3-working-group/s3-practical-guide/S3-practical-guide.md

 ## Pattern 2.1: Ask For Help

-**A simple protocol for learning, skill sharing, and building connections, with respect for people's autonomy.**
+**A simple protocol for learning, skill sharing, and building connections, with respect for people's agency.**

 Ask someone, "_would you be willing to help me with ..._?"
 The person asked answers with a simple "_yes_" or "_no_".

 -   if the request is declined, the person asking accepts the answer without negotiation or inquiry
 -   if the request is unclear, inquire for more information